Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 2.5 hours | 📍 Google Maps | Atchafalaya National Heritage Area Website

 If there is a place that exemplifies the vast wonder of Louisiana, it is the Atchafalaya National Heritage Area.
-For most people, visiting this mysterious area is as alien as visiting a foreign country with its surprising delights.
+For most people, visiting this mysterious area like visiting a foreign country and encountering surprising delights.
+The area is huge and goes across 14 different Louisiana parishes.

 The Atchafalaya Natural Heritage Area boasts the largest freshwater swamp in the United States and an ecologically diverse and culturally rich area.
-Outdoor enthusiasts can go birding in the backwoods of its backswamp lakes and marshes.
+Outdoor enthusiasts can go birding in the backwoods of its backswamp lakes and marshes and try to spot all of the 270 bird species that pass through.

 Because of the mild winters and warm summers, you can enjoy outdoor recreation all year round in Atchafalaya basin camping spots.